 8.1 What is collinearity?

-The chapter quote above is not untypical of researchers who have read standard treatments of linear models (eg.: ???) and yet are still confused about what collinearity is, how to find its sources and how to correct them.
-In Friendly & Kwan (2009), we liken this problem to that of the reader of Martin Hansford’s successful series of books, .
+The trouble with displays like Figure 8.1 is that the important information is hidden in a sea of numbers, some of which are bad when large, others bad when they are small and a large bunch which are irrelevant.
+In Friendly & Kwan (2009), we liken this problem to that of the reader of Martin Hansford’s successful series of books, Where’s Waldo.
 These consist of a series of full-page illustrations of hundreds of people and things and a few Waldos— a character wearing a red and white striped shirt and hat, glasses, and carrying a walking stick or other paraphernalia.
 Waldo was never disguised, yet the complex arrangement of misleading visual cues in the pictures made him very hard to find.
-Collinearity diagnostics often provide a similar puzzle.
+Collinearity diagnostics often provide a similar puzzle: where should you look in traditional tabular displays?

 Recall the standard classical linear model for a response variable \(y\) with a collection of predictors in \(\mathbf{X} = (\mathbf{x}_1, \mathbf{x}_2, ..., \mathbf{x}_p)\)